Tour to Machu Picchu by bus by Hidroeléctrica 2 Days with All Inclusive

 No. The tour is not dangerous.
 Of course, it is not recommended to do this route in the rainiest months of the year: January, February and March.

-Does the tour include the entrance to the hot springs of Aguas Calientes?
+Does the tour include admission to the thermal baths of Aguas Calientes?

 No. The thermal baths in the town of Aguas Calientes are not included in the tour.
-The visit to this site is recommended during the night of day 1.
+The visit to that site is recommended during the night of day 1.